 Building on decades of archeological, genealogical, historical and ethnographic data, historians at Old Salem feel a special responsibility to reclaim and reveal the impact of these unknown African Americans.

-Called Hidden Town, the groundbreaking project draws on more than hundreds of first-person interviews, thousands of photos and more than 1 million artifacts ranging from maps and historical data to journal entries, preserved objects and personal memoirs.
-The goal is to reconstruct a portrait of life for African American citizens that has been largely overlooked, much like a hidden town living underneath the surface.
+Called Hidden Town, the groundbreaking project draws on the vast resources of the Moravian Archives in Winston-Salem which safeguards the records of the Moravian Church in the South and includes photos and artifacts ranging from maps and historical data to journal entries, preserved objects and personal memoirs.
+The records provide historical information that is not typically available for enslaved people.
+Old Salem is building information on individuals and the dynamics of the community with the goal to reconstruct a portrait of life for African Americans that has been largely overlooked, much like a hidden town living underneath the surface.

 Experiencing Hidden Town

-From there, a costumed interpreter in period dress guides visitors into the historic St. Phillips Moravian Church to retell the story of Old Salem’s public pronouncement of the end of slavery in the very room where it happened.
+From there, a costumed interpreter in period dress guides visitors into the historic St. Philips Moravian Church to retell the story of the public pronouncement of the end of slavery in the very room where it happened.

-As Old Salem’s Director of Moravian History Martha Hartley explained, “This is a connection to history like none other.
-St. Phillips is the oldest African American Moravian Church in the United States.
-And here you are, sitting in the same pews where enslaved people first heard they were free.
-You hear the story of Happy Hill, the largest African American neighborhood and the freedmen who established one of the first schools for black children in the country.
-You hear the impact of these lives often for the first time.
+As Old Salem’s Director of Moravian Research, Martha Hartley explained, “This is a connection to history like no other.
+St. Philips is the oldest standing African American church in North Carolina, and here you are, sitting in the same pews where enslaved people heard they were free.
+You learn the story of nearby Happy Hill, the first African American neighborhood in Winston-Salem, and the Freedmen who established one of the first schools for black children in the South.
+You hear the impact of these lives, often for the first time.
 People weep.
 It is real.
 It is moving.
 It is truth in history.
 It’s incredibly powerful,” she said.

 A Unique View of “Urban Slavery”

-Because Old Salem was a religious community, all decisions for the community had to be approved by the church.
+Because Salem was a religious community, all decisions for the community had to be approved by the church.
 In the beginning, no individual could own another person.
-Gradually, the church began hiring both free and enslaved laborers to work the land.
-Those relationships grew, and in some cases, enslaved people went on to join the church, becoming full and equal members of the spiritual community, despite their very real human bondage.
+Gradually, the church began hiring both free and enslaved laborers and then purchased their first slave.
+Early on, the number of Moravian-owned slaves was low.
+In some cases, enslaved people went on to join the church, becoming full and equal members of the spiritual community, despite their very real human bondage.

 When You Go, You Should Know